-According to one legal resource, in recent years there has been "an alarming trend towards high jury verdicts in defamation cases," including a record \$222.7 million verdict against Dow Jones in 1997 based on a Wall Street Journal article (the verdict was later reduced to \$22.7 million and was never paid due to subsequent case developments).

-E. Gabriel Perle, John Taylor Williams & Mark A. Fischer, Perle & Williams on Publishing Law § 5.13, at 5-75-76 (3d ed.
-2010) (discussing damages).
+According to one legal resource, over the past decade there has been "an alarming trend towards high jury verdicts in defamation cases," including a record \$222.7 million verdict against Dow Jones in 1997 based on a Wall Street Journal article (the verdict was later reduced to \$22.7 million and was never paid due to subsequent case developments).
+E. Gabriel Perle, John Taylor Williams & Mark A. Fischer, Perle, Williams & Fischer on Publishing Law § 5.13, at 5-75-76 (4th ed.
+2013) (discussing damages).
+In 2010 and 2011, the average damages award against media defendants involving defamation, privacy, and related claims was \$3.2 million.
+Id.